Context of extract:

 Molly looked down, crestfallen, and shook her head.

 “I take it the meeting wasn’t exactly a great success.”
-Fran placed a motherly hand on Molly’s shoulder.
+Fran rested a motherly hand on Molly’s shoulder.

 She couldn’t bring herself to mention the annex let alone that she had prompted the idea of a dedicated exhibition in the first place.
 “Honestly it was chilling to hear them.
 Everything’s about money or status to them.
 I thought museums were for and about the people.”